 CAP+ - A new program to begin in FY 2025, which provides greater assistance to customers with 20% MHI.
-They will receive CAP benefits plus an additional 2 Ccf of usage credit which equates to an additional \$39 in monthly credit in FY 2025.
+They will receive CAP benefits plus an additional 2 CCF of usage credit which equates to an additional \$39 in monthly credit in FY 2025.

 Leak Assessment Program - Offer resources to CAP+, CAP and CAP2 customers that will provide private side leak assessment to help them identify the source of leaks and high usage.
-DC Water has partnered with the District to provide repairs for leaks identified through the assessment.

 Payment Plan Incentive Program - Help residential customers who are 60+ days past due and \$500 or more in arrears to bridge the affordability gap through a partnered payment plan incentive.
-DC Water applies a 40% adjustment of the total payments toward the payment plan balance until the program's end date (Adjustment processed every 4th month after three consecutive months of payments).
-It is Funded by Rate Stabilization Fund for \$2M in each year (FY 2024 & FY 2025) The program duration is from 6/1/24 to 9/30/25.
+DC Water applies a 40% adjustment of the total payments toward the payment plan balance until the program's end date.
+(Adjustment processed every 4th month after three consecutive months of payments.)
+It is Funded by Rate Stabilization Fund for \$2M in each year (FY24 & FY25) The program duration is from 6/1/24 to 9/30/25.